szykozlowski/lambda-calc-assignment/README.md

 ## Exercises

-A [series of exercises](https://hackmd.io/@alexhkurz/S1R1F6_1yx) has been designed to help the student explore the material.
+A [series of exercises](https://hackmd.io/@alexhkurz/S1R1F6_1yx) has been designed to help students explore the material.